exentio/twitter-to-pixiv-migration/README.md

 # Twitter to Pixiv migration tool

-### WARNING: due to Elon Musk, the Twitter APIs might stop working at any moment.
+### WARNING: the script relies on a scraper that might stop working at any moment.
-### I'll eventually port the code to a scraper library that doesn't need API access.

 ### Requirements
 * python3
 * pip3
 * python3-venv

-For the Pixiv follows, you might also need to install Chromedriver, doesn't seem necessary on Windows.
+For the Pixiv auto-following, you might also need to install Chromedriver, doesn't seem necessary on Windows, and new Selenium versions download it themselves but I've been having mixed results.
 On Linux, this step depends on your Linux distro.
 For Arch Linux, you can install the `chromedriver` AUR package (or `chromedriver-beta` if you use Google Chrome Beta).
-Should the script crash because of Selenium being missing, check [how to follow from log files](https://github.com/exentio/twitter-to-pixiv-migration#follow-from-file)

 ### Setup
 ```bash